 Prague is a beautiful historical city and one of the top tourist destinations in Europe.
-On this page I have summarised basic info and answers to the most frequently asked questions (click the links to jump to the particular section):
+On this page I have summarised basic info and answers to the most frequently asked questions.

 What Country is Prague In?